ArcBlock/abtnode-docs/src/production-deployment/bind-domain-with-reverse-proxy-server/index.md

 }
 ```

-This configuration binds the domain name `abtnode.com` to port 8089, and binds the domain name `blocklet.abtnode.com` version to port 8090.
+This configuration binds the domain name `abtnode.com` to port 8089, and binds the domain name `blocklet.abtnode.com` to port 8090.
 At the same time, it should be noted that the Host header needs to be passed to the upstream service through the proxy server.

 ## Update ABT Node Configuration